Social studies questions on the topic of family. Test “My family. Fill in the missing words

 5. a woman is subordinate to a man

 Test on the topic Family and everyday life.
+A 1.
+The functions of the family include

-socialization of personality 2. determination of the minimum wage3. establishing a school education system 4. determining the amount of utility bills
+3. establishing a school education system 4. determining the amount of utility bills

 A2.
 The crisis of the modern family is caused by